WadeMcCall/WefunderHomework/wefunder-homework/README.md

 npm i --save
 ```

-inside env.local the variable UPLOAD_PATH must be set to a path on your local machine. it is currently set to one on my windows box so that must be changed.
+inside env.local the variable UPLOAD_PATH must be set to a path on your local machine.
+Set it to the "public" folder found inside this project as that is an assumption this app makes.

 ## Getting Started